 But remember that an e-commerce system largely automates the online sales aspect of your activities.
 All you then need to figure out is how to connect the e-commerce function to the rest of your business, in order to scale up in a completely smooth manner.

 The implementation of Manufacturing Software would achieve exactly that.
 By automating a large chunk of your operations, the very real risk that comes with fast growth is nullified.

 How to link e-commerce to the rest of your business

 The adoption of Manufacturing Software is a proven way to link your e-commerce platform to every other component of your business (including accounting, payroll, stock control, CRM and more).

-The Manufacturing Software and e-commerce system communicate with one another when something important changes.
+Manufacturing Software and e-commerce systems can communicate with one another when something important changes.

 If you alter a product price or description in the Manufacturing Software, this will update accordingly on the e-commerce side of things.
 If a customer makes a purchase via the e-commerce platform, this is then fed back in the other direction, instantaneously updating the inventory levels and generating a sales order.

 The system can make bold predictions regarding what will be needed going forward, based on previous activity.
 It can also order new materials when stock levels drop below a certain threshold, which subsequently removes the threat of making an online sale when you are out of stock.